Skip to main content

 Define their incident permissions

-• Can edit: they can resolve, ignore, comment and be assigned on team incidents.
+• Can edit: resolve, ignore, comment, and be assigned to team incidents.

-• Full access: they have the "Can edit" permissions, plus the ability to share team incidents within the workspace or publicly.
+• Full access: all editing permissions plus the ability to share incidents within the workspace or publicly.

-When added to a team, a workspace Manager has unmodifiable Full access incident permissions by default.
+When added to a team, workspace Managers automatically receive unmodifiable Full access incident permissions by default.

 Incident permissions selection